WallStreetMojo

 Call Option Examples

-Call Options are derivative contracts that enable the buyer of the option to exercise his right to buying particular security at a pre-specified price, popularly known as strike price on the date of the expiry of such a derivative contract.
-It is important to note that the call option is a right, not an obligation.
-The following call option examples provide an outline of the most common call option examples and their utility in the normal course of business as well as for speculation.
+Call Options examples clarify how the derivative contracts enable the buyer of the option to exercise his right to buy particular security at a pre-specified price, popularly known as the strike price, on the date of the expiry of such a derivative contract.

 Call Option Examples